Mandy Nolan

-Amanda Nolan (born 18 January 1967) is an Australian comedian and writer.
+Amanda “Mandy” Nolan (born 18 January 1967) is an Australian comedian and writer.
 She was an unsuccessful candidate at the 2022 Australian federal election and the 2025 Australian federal election.

 Nolan ran as the Greens candidate for the federal division of Richmond in the 2022 Federal Election, however she did not win the seat.
 Nolan was then announced as the Greens candidate for the same division again in May 2023, however would again lose to Labor incumbent Justine Elliot.

 Early life

 Nolan was born on 18 January 1967 in Wondai, Queensland.
 Nolan attended Kingaroy State High School, graduating in 1984.
 She went on to complete a Bachelor of Arts at the University of Queensland, majoring in drama, literature and journalism, and trained as a vocational teacher of adults with learning disabilities.

 During university, Nolan also gained experience part-time in the modelling industry.

 Career

 Writer

 Nolan has been the entertainment editor of the Byron Shire Echo since 2002, where she authors a column titled "Mandy Nolan's Soapbox", has been a contributor to the online publications Mamamia, The Hoopla, Lunchlady and ABC.

 Nolan has published several books including The Full Mandy (2020), Boyfriends We've All Had (and Shouldn’t Have) (2014), Home Truths (2015) and What I Would Do If I Were You: Dispatches from the Frontlines of Family Life (2011), and also collaborated with Ellen Briggs to publish Women Like Us: Feeling Overwhelmed, Overworked, Overweight And Over It?
 (2018).